What is “TOMONI HUB ”

 Our experts in operations and maintenance monitor operating conditions 24 hours a day, 365 days a year.
 For over 20 years, Mitsubishi Power has been steadily expanding the capabilities of its TOMONI HUB Analytics and Performance Centers and has been successfully providing remote monitoring and increasing the use of advanced analytics to make power plants more reliable and profitable.
 TOMONI HUB provides connected software and services that monitor and provide early warning of impending issues or needed corrective action to avoid unit trips or load reductions, reduced energy efficiency losses and avoidance of unnecessary maintenance.

-The global network includes TOMONI HUBs in Takasago and Nagasaki, Japan; Orlando, Florida, United States; and Alabang, Philippines, with a fifth HUB to be commissioned in Duisburg, Germany, in the third quarter of 2021.
+The global network includes TOMONI HUBs in Takasago and Nagasaki, Japan; Orlando, Florida, United States; Alabang, Philippines and Duisburg, Germany.
 Each HUB uses cybersecure communications and accesses cloud-based analytics and distributed knowledge bases that incorporate knowledge gained from global Mitsubishi Power experience.

 TOMONI HUBs support all types of energy systems, including traditional steam power plants and gas turbine combined cycle (GTCC) plants, as well as renewable power plants, distributed generation and energy storage facilities of all durations.